tempe-techie/periodic-staking-rewards/README.md

 ### ERC20Permit (EIP-2612)

+See the `PeriodicEthRewardsVotes.sol` smart contract which has both `ERC20Permit` and `ERC20Votes` implemented.

-If you need the `permit()` function, import and implement ERC20Permit from Open Zeppelin like this:
+If you need only the `permit()` function (and no ERC20Votes functionality), import and implement ERC20Permit from Open Zeppelin like this:

 ```solidity
 import { ERC20Permit } from "@openzeppelin/contracts/token/ERC20/extensions/draft-ERC20Permit.sol";